 \subsection{Group objects in categories}

-Recall that a category with finite products has a terminal object $*$ and products between any two objects. \begin{definition} A \uline{group object} in a category $\CCC$ with finite products is an object $G\in \CCC$ together with morphisms\footnote{Recall that in our notation, $\CCC(A,B)$ are the morphisms from $B$ to $A$.} $\sfm\in \CCC(G,G\times G)$, $\sfe\in \CCC(G,*)$, $\inv\in \CCC(G,G)$ such that the following diagrams are commutative:
+Recall that a category with finite products has a terminal object $*$ and products between any two objects. \begin{definition} A \uline{group object} in a category $\CCC$ with finite products is an object $G\in \CCC$ together with morphisms $\sfm\in \CCC(G\times G,G)$, $\sfe\in \CCC(*,G)$, $\inv\in \CCC(G,G)$ such that the following diagrams are commutative:

 \end{definition} where $\Delta(g)=(g,g)$.
 A group is then a group object in $\CatSet$ and a Lie group is a group object in $\CatMan$.

 \begin{definition} Given a group object $G$ in a category with finite products $\CCC$, a $G$-object in $\CCC$ is an object $X\in \CCC$ together with a morphism $\alpha:G\times X\rightarrow X$ such that the following diagrams commute: